malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

  	Single unit cell gate embeddings can be designed such that any qubit that might need to be
-	connected to a later gate is on the output side and any qubit that might be connect to a previous gate is on the input side.
+	connected to a later gate is on the output side and any qubit that might connect to a previous gate is on the input side.
 These single unit cell gate modules can be permuted depending on connectivity requirements and its position in the graph (even or odd unit cell).

 	Specifically, gates embedded in even numbered unit cells have outputs on the left and inputs on the right.
 Gates embedded in odd numbered unit cells have inputs on the left and outputs on the right.
-The rows of a gate embedding can be permuted without loss of connectivity.
-This makes input/output connections between adjacent gates trivial.
+The rows of a gate embedding can be permuted so input qubits can be in position to be coupled with output qubits of previous gates.
+Permuting rows does not require any modifications to be made to the network topology of the gate module.
+This makes input/output connections between adjacent gates easy.

 	However, connections between distant unit cells is a problem.

-	To make routing of qubits across distant gates possible, 4 Dwave graph unit cells can be considered as one gate unit cell. all these guidelines will still hold.
+	To make routing of qubits across distant gates possible, 4 Dwave graph unit cells can be considered as one gate unit cell.

           out  0  in                 Routing                 in  3  out